 Sweet potatoes are one of those foods that don’t get enough credit.
-I know everyone’s going crazy for all things pumpkin and apple right now, and believe me I am too.
-Just take a look at my recent posts for evidence.
-But sweet potatoes?
-Here’s a food that’s naturally sweet and healthy at the same time?
+Fall flavors like pumpkin and apple steal the spotlight from the underrated sweet potato.
+Well not on this blog.
+Here’s a food that’s naturally sweet and healthy at the same time!
 A vegetable that’s simple to prepare and almost tastes like dessert?
 (Am I the only one who tries to convince my children of this?)

 - 2 tablespoons extra virgin olive oil